You’ve heard “cash is king”—but in 2025, that crown has long since been passed on.

 Implementing Surcharging

-On top of that, surcharge programs and additional fees may put off some customers.
+On top of that, surcharge programs and additional fees may put off some customers if not implemented correctly.

 If you’ve decided to implement surcharging, partner with a reliable surcharging partner, like CardX by Stax.
 Our integrated online checkout solution, Lightbox, has helped numerous companies succeed through seamless surcharging and payment acceptance.